Dhanushr04/CollgeChatBot/README.md

 ### Step 4: Configure Database

-The project uses SQLite by default.
+The proColleget uses SQLite by default.
 No additional configuration is needed unless you want to use a different database.

 ### Step 5: Migrate Database